Why Lake Homeowners Are Replacing Wooden Steps with Stone: A Minnetonka and Orono Guide

 Wooden steps in ground contact typically show significant deterioration within ten to fifteen years.
 Stone steps with proper base preparation have essentially indefinite lifespan—they'll outlast most homeowners and potentially the house itself.

 Stone maintenance is minimal: no staining, no sealing, no structural repairs.
-The longevity difference justifies the upfront cost difference for most lake homeowners who plan to enjoy their property for years to come.

 Can wooden lake steps be repaired instead of replaced?